Dupont Waterfalls Tour Hike

 Lake Dense

-After just a few dozen yards, turn right onto the newly-renamed Three Lakes trail (formerly the Lake Dense Trail), which is another old gravel road.
-It goes downhill.
-You'll emerge at the mountain lake at its dam.
-The lake is a real gem.
-The water is crystal-clear, and Joanna Mountain looming above the lake in the background makes for a spectacular scene.
+Lake Dense is a real gem.
+The water is crystal-clear, at least in cooler months (it greens up a bit in summer), and Joanna Mountain rising above the lake in the background makes for a spectacular scene.
 Bring your bathing suit - swimming is allowed and very inviting on a hot day!
 Hang out on the docks or perhaps enjoy a snack in the picnic shelter.

-You may also continue along the same trail, across the dam, and through through the pines for another 0.1 mile to reach Lake Alford.
+You may also continue along the same trail, across the dam, and through through the pines for another 0.3 mi on the Three Lakes trail to reach Lake Alford.
 This tiny pond is spring-fed and you can see right through its waters to the small fish which live in it.

 Map